Banner image

 Hand Spinning News

 So without further ado, read on for more news, views and reviews for spinners, knitters, crocheters, dyers and weavers.
-This is the edited free round-up for February 2025.
+This is the edited free round-up for April 2025.

-If you'd like an email notification of when the free issue goes live each month, I've experimentally launched a page at patreon.com/handspinningnews where you can become a member for free.
+If you'd like an email notification of when the free issue goes live each month, I've launched a page at patreon.com/handspinningnews where you can become a member for free.

 If you like HSN and would like to support the endeavour, find out how to receive a longer version in your inbox, earlier than the free edition appears online.